Griffan/FASTQuick/Readme.md

 ### WIKI PAGE

-You can always refer to our wiki page for more detailed introduction of the design and usage of FASTQuick. [https://github.com/Griffan/FASTQuick/wiki]
+You can always refer to our wiki page for more detailed introduction about the design and usage of FASTQuick. [https://github.com/Griffan/FASTQuick/wiki]

 ### COMMANDS AND OPTIONS